grycap/cobeats/README.md

 ## Instalation and use
 To run this code only is necesary copy software from this repository to running machine.
 It was executed in Python 3.5.2.
 No others versions are tested.
+Some python libreries are necesary to run Cobeats.

+configparser
+mathplotlib
+numpy
+pandas
+statsmodels
+sklearn

 ## Basic execution example